The case of the missing phone number.

 Knowing what to do, I was able to remedy this situation.
 After Sprint received authorization from the account holder allowing me to speak to them over the phone, I sprung into action.
 The issue was escalated to a supervisor and the phone number was restored to the rightful place.

 If the client had been setting up his new phone by himself he might not have realized that he had just deactivated his wife’s phone.
-In today’s world this is a safety hazard.
+In today’s world this is a safety hazard go to this website.

 The case of the missing pin number.